Hamilton Beach Localized Overheating / Poor Heat Distribution

 Possible Causes

-Thin or damaged nonstick coating on inner pot, High-sugar or thick sauces without stirring, Faulty temperature sensor causing overshoot, Using incorrect cooking mode for recipe
+Thin or damaged nonstick coating on the inner pot, high-sugar or thick sauces without stirring, faulty temperature sensor causing overshoot, using an incorrect cooking mode for the recipe.

 How to Fix / Troubleshooting